getml/reflect-cpp/docs/supporting_your_own_format.md

 1. Iterate through `_obj`.
 2. Identify the required index of the field name using `_fct`.
 3. Set the corresponding field in `std::array` to the field value associated with the field name.
-4. Any field that could not be set in steps 1-3 must be set to the NULL value, such that `Reader.is_empty(...)` would return `true`.
+4. Any field that could not be set in steps 1-3 must be set to `std::nullopt`.